Entropies in $\mu$-framework of canonical metrics and K-stability, I -- Archimedean aspect: Perelman's W-entropy and $\mu$-cscK metrics: Introduction

 \subsubsection{Digression: phase transition and extremal limit}

 Throughout this series, we study $\mu$-cscK metrics for a fixed parameter $\lambda$, especially for $\lambda \le 0$.
-It is observed in \cite{Ino2} that there are some interesting phenomenon when varying $\lambda$, which inspires us to interpret the parameter $-\lambda$ as ``(empirical) temperature''.
-Though it is off the topic of this series, we briefly describe it here as it is a fascinating aspect.
-With this heuristic interpretation, the situation of this series can be understood as ``isothermal process''.
-(Alternatively, one may regard $\lambda^{-1}$ as ``(absolute) temperature''.
+It is observed in \cite{Ino2} that interesting phenomenon happens when varying $\lambda$, which inspires us to interpret the parameter $-\lambda$ as ``empirical temperature''.
+(It may be more appropriate regarding $\lambda^{-1}$ as ``absolute temperature''.
 The smaller $\lambda$, the higher temperature.
-Negative temperature is hotter than any positive $\lambda > 0$, in view of statistical role of the reverse temperature. )
+Negative temperature is hotter than any positive $\lambda > 0$, in view of statistical role of the reverse temperature. ) Though it is off the topic of this series, we briefly describe it here as it is a fascinating aspect of $\mu$-cscK metrics.